DevStorm9833/StellarMinds/My Updates/README.md

 - Audience Growth Forecasting (30/60/90 days)
 - Engagement Trend Predictions
 - "Videos between 7-9 seconds spiked 300% shares"
+- "35% of your audience engages only on weekends"
 - "Carousels with 'versus' format trending in your niche"

 ### 💬 "ASK ANYTHING" CHAT INTERFACE